daxamin/Ok_Eclipse/README.md

 ## Installing OkEclipse+

-1. First download Eclipse RCP (Rich CLient Platform) version
+1. First download Eclipse RCP (Rich CLient Platform) version from [here.](https://www.eclipse.org/downloads/packages/eclipse-ide-java-developers/oxygen3a)
 2. Download OkEclipse+ from the master branch
 3. Now open the downloaded file in Eclipse RCP
 4. Run it as an Eclipse application